cabreramarlon27/mieles/linux/Vim/vim.md

 # Go to file or go to URL
 1. gf go to the file if you are in a relative or absolute path in your file system
 2. gx go to URL in browser

+# Increment integer values
+ctrl a

+# format the paragraph
+=ap

 # Playing primagean vim game
 docker run -it --rm brandoncc/vim-be-good:latest